-The encoder then enters the main loop where it spends most of its time.
-The main loop checks to see if the learn button is being activated (TST_LEARN).
-If so, the decoder enters the learn mode.
+After startup, the encoder enters the main loop where it spends most of its time.
+The main loop checks to see if the learn button is being activated.
+If so, the decoder enters the learn mode described in the "Learn" in AN659.

-If learn has not been initiated, the microcontroller then checks for transmissions from encoders (RECEIVE).
-If 64 bits (HCS encoders) are received, the microcontroller validates the transmission received.
-If the transmission received is a valid transmission from an encoder learned into the system, the system sets the appropriate outputs (M_BUT).
+If learn has not been initiated, the microcontroller checks for transmissions from encoders (RECEIVE).
+If a transmission from an encoder has successfully been received, the microcontroller validates the transmission received as described in the "Transmission Validation" section in AN659.
+If the transmission received is a valid transmission from an encoder learned into the system, the system sets the appropriate outputs (M\OUTPUT).